qiyu1987/IbHomework/ib-week1-mishmash-homework/README.md

     - `51 and older`

 ### Assignment 3: Asynchronous code
+_Note that this assignment asks you to delay the execution of functions, but the Mocha test runner sets a total limit of 2 seconds per test.
+So, make sure you only delay your functions for a few milliseconds._

 1. You must create a module named `async-functions`.
 The test imports it with
     ```js